AntonioAlgaida/Edge.SRGAN/README.md

 > - LR: TestSet\\600px\\croppedoverl

 ## Edge generator:
-To obtain a edge generator I use the code in Edge Informed SISR code (https://github.com/knazeri/edge-informed-sisr) This code will train a edge generator training with canny and GANs.
+To obtain a edge generator I use the code in Edge Informed SISR code (https://github.com/knazeri/edge-informed-sisr)<br>
+This code will train a edge generator training with canny and GANs.<br>
 You can reuse the training edge generator that I left in (ckpts/EdgeModel_gen.pth)

 ## Sources and resources: